How Much Bolt Drivers in Accra Earn in 2026 After Fuel and Expenses

 Toyota Vitz clearing fees at Tema Port from older to newer models

-Bolt earnings varied across drivers
+Bolt earnings vary across drivers

 Public driver information showed median weekly gross earnings for drivers in Ghana stood around GH₵3,073 based on available internal figures.